 I’ve already booked a weekend for this summer.
 As expensive as this is, when you consider your options (or not going at all) this will be a treat.

-As well, World of Hyatt Members will receive the following with each stay: Early check-in at 12:00 p.m., Late check-out at 2:00 p.m., complimentary continental breakfast for 2 each day, and one category room upgrade (all based upon availability at check-in except for breakfast – that is guaranteed ;-)).
+As well, World of Hyatt Members should receive the following with each stay: Early check-in at 12:00 p.m., Late check-out at 2:00 p.m., complimentary continental breakfast for 2 each day, and one category room upgrade (all based upon availability at check-in except for breakfast – that is guaranteed ;-)).

 Cancellation will need to be done 21 days in advance, so be aware of that.